mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 ## Half-baked related ideas
 - we "fly" but not like birds; computers solve problems, but not like humans;
 - you can be afraid of AI, but in a different context: if people who are in "awe" of the technology connect it to dangerous systems. but then, the fear is not of the AI per se, but of the connecting of the dangerous system (car, application evaluation, etc.) to a statistical model that nobody understands exactly the workings of
+- Some less excited people, like Gary Marcus and Grady Booch debate whether AGI will happen in our lifetime or maybe not even in the lifetime of our children's children.